elnormous/icon-resizer/README.md

 # Icon resizer
-Icon resizer automatically generates icons from a given image for Mac, iPhone, Android or Windows applications.
+Icon resizer automatically generates icons from a given image for Mac, iOS, Android or Windows applications.

 # Dependencies